yonaka15/github-mcp-server/README.md

 The GitHub MCP Server is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that provides seamless integration with GitHub APIs, enabling advanced automation and interaction capabilities for developers and tools.
+Supercharge your AI with advanced coding capabilities!

 ### Use Cases